rachelzhaolp/Product-Recommendation-for-Online-Grocery-WebAPP/README.md

 ├── config                            <- Directory for configuration files │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github
 │   ├── logging/                      <- Configuration of python loggers
+│   ├── .env                          <- Configurations of AWS and RDS credentials │   ├── .instructor_mysqlconf         <- Configurations of RDS credentials for user "msia423instructor" to access my "prod_rec" database.
+│   ├── config.py                     <- Configurations of python scripts
-│   ├── flaskconfig.py                <- Configurations for Flask API
+│   ├── flackconfig.py                <- Configurations for Flask API
 │
 ├── data                              <- Folder that contains data used or generated.
 Only the external/ and sample/ subdirectories are tracked by git.
-│   ├── external/                     <- External data sources, usually reference data,  will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
+│   ├── external/                     <- External data sources, usually reference data,  will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │   ├── online_retail_II.csv          <- Raw data
+│
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
 │